availit/jampack-bulma-boiler/README.md

 git clone repo
 ```

-Run to start devlopment
+Run to start devlopment localhost
 ```
 npm run start
 ```

-To compile run the following command and it will create a dist folder which can be placed on a server
+To build run the following command and it will create a dist folder which can be placed on a server
 ```
 npm run build
 ```